Hybrid divide-and-conquer approach for tree search algorithms: Space-efficient quantum subroutines for tree search algorithms

 \subsection{Space-efficient quantum phase estimation}

-The quantum backtracking framework which is used in this paper relies on the Quantum Phase Estimation (QPE) algorithm, a quantum algorithm which outputs a $t$-bit estimate of the phase of its input with high probability, an eigenvector and its unit operator.
+The quantum backtracking framework which is used in this paper relies on the Quantum Phase Estimation (QPE) algorithm, a quantum algorithm which outputs with high probability a $t$-bit estimate of the phase of its inputs: a unitary $U$ and an eigenvector $\ket{\psi}$.
 The canonical implementation of QPE uses $t$ qubits to produce its $t$-bit estimate.
-In this section, we study a more space efficient implementation of QPE for quantum backtracking, which uses a counter up to $t$ to distinguish the phase from $0$.
+In this section, we study a more space efficient implementation of a specific version of QPE, sufficient for quantum backtracking, which only determines whether the phase is $0$.

 \begin{proposition} There is an implementation of QPE which checks whether the phase of the eigenvector (of a given unitary $U$ operating on $m$ qubits) is equal to zero with a $t$-bit precision using no more than $p+1$ ancilla qubits, where $p=\lceil\log(t)\rceil$ qubits are allocated for a counter from $0$ to $t$. \end{proposition}